steven-noble/wp-killswitch/readme.txt

 == Remote ==

-If you need to activate WP Killswitch remotely for whatever reason, you can register your site at https://wpkillswitch.io
+You can now toggle WP Killswitch remotely by registering your site at [wpkillswitch.io](https://wpkillswitch.io)

+== Support ==

+Additional support for this plugin is available through our website at [wpkillswitch.io](https://wpkillswitch.io)